Jarrettgohh/excel_data_automation/README.md

 5. *Pipe* the information containing array of file names, path to target folder directory and the name of newly created Excel file to **Python**

 **Python**
-1. Use `pandas` to copy the data from the individual files and format it in the new `.xlsm` file
+1. Use `pandas` to copy the data from the individual files and format it in the new `.xlsm` file (The configuration informations relating to the reading and writing of the Excel files would be taken from `config.json`)
 2. Generate the column index range to run the `macro` on.
-The format can be found from `config.json` (Eg.[{"cell_select": "B13", "cell_range": "B13:F13"]])
+The output format and Excel cell indices to read can be found from `config.json` (Eg.[{"cell_select": "B13", "cell_range": "B13:F13"]])
-3. Run through a method to convert the column index range in Python to be a PowerShell object type
+3. Convert the column index range in Python to be a PowerShell object type (`hash table` & `array`)
 4. *Pipe* information containing path to target file directory and the `list` of column index range (`cell_select` & `cell_range` with the proper format to pass as args into Excel macro VBA script) back to PowerShell (To call using `subprocess` to execute powershell  with path (Eg. "../macro.ps1"))

 **PowerShell**